 From the press releases from 2010 to February 2011, we can see that ViaWest not only aggressively expanded their Utah presence, but they also hired new sales, marketing and general managers.
 For a company that has 21 data center facilities across the United States, it seems that they are focusing a disproportionate amount of effort on the Utah data center market.

 Interestingly, on July 21, 2010 it was leaked on a Twitter Engineering blog that Twitter was moving their technical operations infrastructure into a new, custom-built data center in the Salt Lake City area.
-Local reporting in Salt Lake City indicates that ViaWest was not selected as the data center provider for Twitter.
+Local reporting in Salt Lake City indicates that provider C7 and not ViaWest was selected as the data center provider for Twitter.

-It is difficult to say whether the Twitter leak motivated the hiring of new management or whether those positions were the result of the recent acquisition by Oak Hills Capital Partners, but between July 21, 2010 and September 28, 2010, ViaWest hired a new Senior Vice President of Service Delivery, Executive Vice President of Sales & Marketing, Senior Vice President of Data Center Operations and a Senior Vice President and General Counsel.
+It is difficult to say whether the Twitter leak motivated the hiring of new management or whether those positions were the result of the recent acquisition by Oak Hills Capital Partners, but between July 21, 2010 when the Twitter news leaked and September 28, 2010, ViaWest hired a new Senior Vice President of Service Delivery, Executive Vice President of Sales & Marketing, Senior Vice President of Data Center Operations and a Senior Vice President and General Counsel.

 Immediately after hiring the new management team, ViaWest announces the acquisitions of Consonus on October 4th and SingleEdge on December 6th.
 It could be that the acquisition of Consonus and SingleEdge was a strategic move to prevent C7 Data Centers from acquiring them.